mguti24/FadeCandy_ManuelGutierrez/README_ManuelGutierrez.md

 My project consist of a small Star Wars themed "game".
-Where you act as a Jedi choosing a lightsaber colour out of the 6 most common ones (blue,green,purple, yellow, orange, white.
-The lightsaber the user choses will be the red weapon that will fight the duel against the red (Sith) lightsaber.
+Where you act as a Jedi choosing a lightsaber colour out of the 6 most common ones (blue,green,purple, yellow, orange, white).
+The lightsaber the user choses will be the weapon that will fight the duel against the red (Sith) lightsaber.
 The winner will be randomly chosen.
 So, the player only choses the colour but the choice does't affect the outcome.